 Key project management components include:

-Increasing or reducing any of these components will have an impact on the others.
-E.g., decreasing the time allotted to finish the project will limit the scope of work that can be done, which can have an impact on the project’s quality and cost.
+Increasing or reducing any of these components will affect the others.
+For example, decreasing the time allotted to finish the project will limit the scope of work that can be done, impacting the project’s quality and cost.

 Stages of Project Management